What Are User & Service Accounts?

 - Give view or modify access for individual dashboards and alerts to the group.

-The groups in your Wavefront environment do not currently synchronize with the groups in your identity provider (IdP) such as Active Directory or LDAP.
+The groups in your Operations for Applications environment do not currently synchronize with the groups in your identity provider (IdP) such as Active Directory or LDAP.

 What’s the Everyone Group?